Le Festin d'Ésope

 Le Festin d'Ésope (Aesop's Feast), Op.
 39 No. 12, is a piano étude by Charles-Valentin Alkan.
 It is the final étude in the set Douze études dans tous les tons mineurs (Twelve studies in all minor keys), Op.
 39, published in 1857 (although it may have been written during the previous decade).
-It is a work of twenty-five variations based on an original theme and is in E minor.
+It consists of twenty-five variations based on an original theme and is in E minor.
 The technical skills required in the variations are a summation of the preceding études.

 The work requires exceptional virtuosic skills, with extremely fast overlapping octaves, fast scales with left accompaniments, enormous leaps, rapid octave chords, tremolos, double octaves and trills.
 A typical performance of this piece lasts 10 minutes.

 Aesop's feast

 According to legend, Xanthus required his slave Aesop to arrange a feast containing every variety of food.
 However, at the feast all the guests were served with tongue, which, Aesop explained, encompassed every variety of human knowledge and emotion.

 Although this story is indicated by Alkan's title, and is in itself a parable about the variation form, there seem to be clear indications in the music, from the animal noises suggested, to Aesop's many fables about animals.